lobradov/jekyll-now/_posts/2018-01-04-Home-Automation-Ecosystem.md

 ---
 layout: post
 title: Home automation ecosystem
-date: 2018-01-09
+date: 2018-01-04
 categories:
 tags:
 comments: true
 ---

 Automating your home is a fun task, if for nothing else, than for the learning path you will cross during this process.
-Learning curve can be quite steep for someone that wasn't exposed to overall Home IoT systems, so in this article, I'll try to explain how your home ecosystem could look like, what are the layers, how they interact with each other, what are the software (and hardware) option for each layer and try to offer some pointers for further investigation.
+Learning curve can be quite steep for someone that wasn't exposed to overall Home IoT systems, so in this post, I'll try to explain how your home ecosystem could look like, what are the layers, how they interact with each other, what are the software (and hardware) option for each layer and try to offer some pointers for further investigation.

 # Overview
 It all started few years ago when Chinese company under an Espressif brand released their dirty-cheap Wifi-enabled micro-controller called ESP8266.
 Since you are here, I assume you know what it is, so I won't spend time explaining how great and powerful it is.